 When a marriage produces children, they are likely to be confused and hurt during the divorce process.
 Even when the divorce is amicable, children can still internalize hurt feelings and may worry about being abandoned by their parents.

 When one spouse begins dating during the divorce, the confusion is amplified.
-Children may blame the new partner for the split, or may be angry at the parent for moving on from their former spouse.
+Children may blame the new partner for the split or may be angry at the parent for moving on from their former spouse.
 Often, children will accept a new dating partner after time has healed some of the wounds from the divorce, but they may feel distrustful and alienated if one parent begins dating too soon.

 Effect on Custody and Support Payments

-During a divorce proceedings, issues like child support and child custody can be worked out between the parties or can be left up to the discretion of the judge.
+During divorce proceedings, issues like child support and child custody can be worked out between the parties or can be left up to the discretion of the judge.
 Many judges disapprove of parents who start dating too soon after a divorce, and may let their disapproval sway their decisions about support or visitation rights.

 This is especially true when one spouse is living with a new partner.
 When a judge determines how much support a spouse should receive, factors like living arrangements come into play.
 If one spouse is sharing expenses with a new partner, that spouse should be able to either pay more support or receive less support.